 b) Inform any student against whom charges have been brought of substantive rights, due process rights, and procedures forthcoming, including the rights of appeal;

-d) Prepare all papers necessary for the hearing and outcome from the hearing for appropriate dispensation and signature;
+c) Prepare all papers necessary for the final disposition of complaints or violations, including an outcome for appropriate dispensation and signature

 2.7 The term “procedure” is defined as the written regulations of Fairmont State University as found in, but not limited to, the Student Code of Conduct, Residence Hall Guide to Success, the institution’s web pages, and Graduate/Undergraduate Catalogs or successors.

 2.8 The term “complainant” means a person who submits a charge alleging that a student violated this Code.
 When a student believes that s/he has been a victim of another student’s misconduct, the student who believe s/he has been a victim will have the same rights under this Code, even if another member of the University community submitted the charge itself.

 2.9 The term “accused” means any student accused of violating this Code.

 3.1 General: All students of the University and, to the extent applicable, all student organizations are expected and required to obey federal, state, and local laws, to comply with the policies of the Fairmont State University Board of Governors, with institutional or campus rules and regulations, with directives issued by any University official, and to observe standards of conduct appropriate for an academic institution.

 3.2 Specific Acts: A student and, to the extent applicable, any student organization that commits any of the following acts is subject to action by the University under the Student Code of Conduct: